Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Transfer from Kona International Airport To Kailua-Kona

-Our accommodation, the Courtyard King Kamehameha’s Kona Beach Hotel, is located on the bay at Kailua-Kona.
-It is around 9 miles south of the airport ad a taxi will cost around $35.
+Our accommodation, Pacific 19, is located Just back from the bay at Kailua-Kona, the entrance is off Palani Road.
+It is around 9 miles south of the airport.
 For more information on Ground Transport from the airport visit the Kona Airport Website.

 Accommodation